flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 Answer: In Fortune Six, if the Banker wins with a two-card hand, it typically pays 1:1.

 Question: What is Fortune Six?
+Q: What is Fortune Six in Baccarat?
 Answer: Fortune Six is one of the side bet in Live Baccarat.
 The bet will be paid if the Banker hand wins with a total of six.
 It pays 20 to 1 if the Banker hand wins with a total of six and it composed of three cards, and 12 to 1 if composed of two cards.
 * Banker wins with 3 cards totaling 6: 20 to 1.
 * Banker wins with 2 cards totaling 6: 12 to 1.
 * All other result: Lose

+Question: What happens if the Banker hand with two cards totaling 0 in Baccarat?
+Answer: When the Banker has a total of 0 with two cards, they draw a third card.
+However, if the Player has a total of 8 or 9 with two cards, the Banker does not draw another card.

+Question: What happens if the Banker hand with two cards totaling 1 in Baccarat?
+Answer: When the Banker has a total of 1 with two cards, they draw a third card.
+However, if the Player has a total of 8 or 9 with two cards, the Banker does not draw another card.

+Question: What happens if the Banker hand with two cards totaling 2 in Baccarat?
+Answer: When the Banker has a total of 2 with two cards, they draw a third card.
+However, if the Player has a total of 8 or 9 with two cards, the Banker does not draw another card.

+Question: What happens if the Banker hand with two cards totaling three in Baccarat?
+Q: What happens if the Banker hand with two cards totaling 3 in Baccarat?
+Answer: When the Banker has a total of 3 with two cards, they draw a third card.
+However, if the Player draws a card totaling 8, the Banker does not draw another card.

+Question: What happens if the Banker hand with two cards totaling four in Baccarat?
+Q: What happens if the Banker hand with two cards totaling 4 in Baccarat?
+Answer: When the Banker has a total of 4 with two cards and the Player draws a third card with a total of 2 to 7, the Banker will draw a third card.

+Question: What happens if the Banker hand with two cards totaling five in Baccarat?
+Q: What happens if the Banker hand with two cards totaling 5 in Baccarat?
+Answer: When the Banker has a total of 5 with two cards and the Player draws a third card with a total of 4 to 7, the Banker will draw a third card.

+Question: What happens if the Banker hand with two cards totaling six in Baccarat?
+Q: What happens if the Banker hand with two cards totaling 6 in Baccarat?
+Answer: When the Banker has a total of 6 with two cards and the Player draws a third card with a total of 6 or 7, the Banker will draw a third card.

+Question: What happens if the Banker hand with two cards totaling 7 in Baccarat?
+Answer: When the Banker has a total of 7 with two cards, does not draw another card.

+Question: What happens if the Banker hand with two cards totaling 8 in Baccarat?
+Answer: When the Banker has a total of 8 with two cards, does not draw another card.

+Question: What happens if the Banker hand with two cards totaling 9 in Baccarat?
+Answer: When the Banker has a total of 9 with two cards, does not draw another card.

 Question: What are the differences between Fortune Six and Baccarat?
 Answer: Fortune Six is a variant of Baccarat, primarily distinguished by its odds and specific game rules.